Robert A. Lewis: Post-war

 After the war, Lewis became a pilot for American Overseas Airlines, specializing in the New York to London routes.
 He left in 1947 to rejoin his prewar employer, the Henry Heide Candy Company, where he became plant manager and personnel director of their factory in New Brunswick, New Jersey.
 He was granted at least three patents during his time at Heide.
-In the 1950s, Lewis lived with his family in a home that he had built in Old Tappan, New Jersey.
+In the 1950s, Lewis lived with his family in Ridgefield Park, Maywood and Lake Mohawk.
 He and his wife had a daughter and four sons.

 Survivor meetings

 In New York City in 1951, Lewis met Hiroshima survivor Father Hubert Schiffer, who was eight blocks from ground zero when the explosion occurred and was seriously injured.
 Schiffer invited Lewis to visit Hiroshima in August 1952 for the dedication of a "palace of prayer", which Lewis accepted; however, there is no record of Lewis actually making such a visit.
 The two also appeared together at Fordham University in 1957, on the twelfth anniversary of the bombing, with Schiffer noting that they had become "very fast friends."